Business Setup in India

-Post economic liberalization in 1991, India has gradually become the most sought-after destination for foreign entities which want to set up their businesses in India or want to do business in India.
-It is one of the top 10 FDI destinations in the world.
+Post economic liberalization in 1991, India has gradually become most sought after destination for foreign entities for business set up in India.
+It is one of top 10 FDI destinations in the world.

-There are many factors associated with the same.
-A few of them are mentioned as below:
+There are many factors associated with same.
+Few of them are mentioned as below:

-15 reasons why Foreign entities are setting up a business in India and investing in India
+- 15 reasons why Foreign entities are setting up business in India and investing in India

-- Second largest telecommunication market in the world with a subscriber base of 1.18 Billion
+- Second largest telecommunication market in world with subscriber base of 1.18 Billion.

-- The fourth-largest automobile industry in the world and by 2026, it will be in no. 3 position
+- Fourth largest automobile industry in world and by 2026, it will be in no. 3 position.

-- Enjoys a 3% share in the global Biotechnology industry.
-By 2025, expected to achieve USD 100 Billion
+- Enjoys 3% share in global Biotechnology industry.
+By 2025, expected to achieve USD 100 Billion.

 - Ecommerce- Estimated revenue by 2027 is USD 200 Billion.

-- The majority of the Fortune 500 companies have R&D center and or assembly line in India
+- Majority of the Fortune 500 companies have R&D center and or assembly line in India.

-- Second largest English-speaking country in the world.
+- Second largest English speaking country in world.

-- THE current GDP is USD 2.8 Trillion.
-By 2025, it aspires to become USD 5 Trillion economy
+- Current GDP is USD 2.8 Trillion.
+By 2025, it aspire to become USD 5 Trillion economy.

 - Low labor costs, attractive incentives for new manufacturing enterprises, skilled and talented human capital, and a reduced corporate tax rate are driving India towards becoming an alternative hub for the global manufacturing supply chain.

-A foreign entity can set up business operations in India in form of either incorporated entities or unincorporated entities.
+There are 2 options available for foreign entity for company formation in India i.e in form of either incorporated entities or unincorporated entities.

-Private Limited Companies, Limited liability partnerships, Joint Ventures
+- Incorporated Entities : Private Limited Companies, Limited liability partnerships, Joint Ventures.

-- Private Limited Company [Wholly Owned Subsidiary] – Most Popular form of Entity is Private Limited Company.
-Foreign companies can open wholly-owned subsidiaries in India wherein 100% of shares can be held by a foreign company.
+- Private Limited Company [ Wholly Owned Subsidiary ] – Most Popular form of Entity is Private Limited Company.
+Foreign companies can open wholly owned subsidiary in India wherein 100% shares can be held by foreign company.

 - Liaison Office- This cannot do any business activity or earn profits.
-It can act only as a communication channel between the parent entity and the Indian consumer
+It can act only as communication channel between parent entity and Indian consumer.

-- Branch Office and Project Office – They can do an only permissible business activity as prescribed by RBI.
-Project offices are opened for particular projects.
+- Branch Office and Project Office – They can do only permissible business activity as prescribed by RBI.
+Project offices are opened for particular project.

 Rates of Taxes applicable to each type of entities